 Did you know?

-Reggaeton hit Despacito is the video with the most views on YouTube (5.42 billion)
+The music video for Reggaeton hit Despacito is the most viewed video on YouTube (5.42 billion)

 Next in our series is an overview of the famous Bachata music, straight from the Dominican Republic!